ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/rust_armds/_index.md

 title: Build an Embedded Application with Rust and Debug with Arm Development Studio
 minutes_to_complete: 60

-who_is_this_for: This is an introductory topic embedded application developers to get started with Rust.
+who_is_this_for: This is an introductory topic for embedded application developers to get started with Rust.

 learning_objectives:
-    - Build an embedded application in Rust
+    - Build an embedded application in Rust.
-    - Run the application on Fixed Virtual Platform
+    - Run the application on a Fixed Virtual Platform (FVP).
-    - Debug the application with Arm Development Studio
+    - Debug the application with Arm Development Studio.

 prerequisites:
-    - An installation of Arm Development Studio (a 30-day evaluation license is available)
+    - An installation of Arm Development Studio.
-    - A basic understanding of Rust programming is useful
+    - A basic understanding of Rust programming.

 author_primary: Ronan Synnott

-draft: true

 ### Tags
 skilllevels: Introductory